poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             logging.info(msg['body'])
         #<<<<<<<<<<<<

-Extend message with our tags
+Expanding the message with new tags
 ++++++++++++++++++++++++++++

-To extend our message object with specified tag with specified fields, our plugin should be registred as extension for message object:
+To expand the Message object with our tag, the plugin should be registered as the extension for the Message object:

 .. code-block:: python